Chymyst/chymyst-core/docs/chymyst03.md

 By comparing two versions of the Readers/Writers code, we notice that there is a certain correspondence between blocking and non-blocking code.
 A reaction that emits a blocking molecule is equivalent to two reactions with a new auxiliary non-blocking molecule defined in the scope of the first reaction.
+The reply emitter becomes an ordinary non-blocking molecule emitter, and its molecule triggers a reaction that computes the continuation of the reaction body.

 The following two code snippets illustrate the correspondence.